How to MIG Weld Stainless to Mild Steel: Step by Step

 11. Tack the metals to avoid distortion

-Tack thin metals every 2″ (5cm) to avoid distortion.
-If you weld sheet metals, tack every 1″ (2.5cm), but make the tacks smaller.
+Tack thin metals every 2″ (51 mm) to avoid warping.
+If you weld sheet metals, tack every 1″ (25.4 mm), but make the tacks smaller.

 Tacking length depends on the thickness: the thicker the metals, the longer but larger the tacks.